Why don't I see my events on my published calendar?

 Can I view an Event's title and description at the same time (like a Newspaper view)?

 How can I include pictures in my calendar?

 Can I add a hit counter to my calendar?

 Were they marked as Private on the Event Editor?
 Only events marked as Public will be shown on your public calendar view.
 Double-check the events setting from the Event Editor.
-If you want all events you add to default to either Public or Private, you can change this setting under Options on the Events tab.
+If you want all new events you add to default to either Public or Private, you can change this setting under Options on the Events tab.

 Another reason you may not see events you have recently added (even if they have been saved as Public) is because your web browser might be caching an old version of the page.
 You can try pressing Ctrl+F5 to force your browser to reload the page, or you can clear your browser's cache by following these instructions.